Nephin: Location

 It lies in the centre of Glen Nephin (Gleann Néifinne), a district bounded by Lough Conn to the east, the Windy Gap/Barnageehy to the south, and Birreencorragh mountain to the west.

 History

 Nephin is mentioned in Cath Maige Tuired ("The Battle of Moytura") as one of the "twelve chief mountains" of Ireland.
 In the text it is called Nemthenn.
 This name may be related to nemeton, a term for a sacred space in Celtic polytheism.

 The mountain's importance may be inferred by the decision at the Synod of Ráth Breasail in 1111 to make Nephin the northern boundary of the diocese of Cong.
 Gleann Neimhthinne is stated by John O'Donovan as being one of the seven constituent parts of Tirawley.

-Glen Nephin remained a Gaelic-speaking area into the second half of the 19th century.
+Glen Nephin remained an Irish-speaking area into the second half of the 19th century.

 Nephin was included in the 2020 movie Wild Mountain Thyme.